alchaplinsky/polymer-rails/README.md

 * This version is only for Polymer `2.0.x`

-1.0 release is not compatible with the 0.5 APIs.
-For guidance on migrating an existing 0.5 elements to the 1.0 APIs, see the [Migration guide](https://www.polymer-project.org/1.0/docs/migration.html).
+Version 2.0.x of Polymer is different in many respects and it is likely that it will not run smoothly with gem 'polymer-elements-rails'.
+Try using the Polymer elements separately in your "bower.json" file.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'polymer-rails', github: 'lyonmarks/polymer-rails'
+    gem 'polymer-rails', github: 'lyonmarks/polymer-rails', branch: '2.0.x'

 And then execute: